 A non-profit organization is one that is formed for any other purpose other than making a profit.
-Instead of distributing the profit among the directors and members, it is cycled back into the organization to help in achieving its mission.
+Instead of distributing the profits among the directors and members, they are cycled back into the organization to help in achieving its mission.

 A non-profit organization can take any business structure, including a partnership, an individual enterprise, or a corporation.
 However, during its creation, the organization needs to be designated as a non-profit, and it can only pursue those goals that are stipulated in the statutes of non-profit organizations.

 In light of the current economy, starting and sustaining a non-profit organization can be challenging.
 There are many non-profit organizations throughout the US, but a majority of them struggle because of limited funding.
 To avoid facing similar challenges, one should follow certain steps when starting a non-profit.
 This article explains how an individual can start a non-profit organization.

 Before anything else, an individual should establish whether there’s a need in the community that warrants starting a non-profit organization.
 If an entrepreneur decides to launch a business, the first thing he would do is define the “demand” and “target market” for his products or services.

 It is no different when it comes to a non-profit organization.
 If one plans to attract any funding from donors and sponsors, then he should demonstrate that there’s a need and that his organization is best suited to address this need.

 Naming and Mission Statement

 Although many people take these two aspects lightly, they are as important as other details of a non-profit organization.
 The name will be the key identity of the organization, so it must be relevant.
 On the same note, the individuals who will become a part of the organization will be interested in knowing its goals and objectives.
 So, one should take the time to come up with the right name and mission statement for the non-profit.